-PREPA will use the process of capturing VPP resources in the initial RFP Tranche to inform how it pursues VPP resources in subsequent Tranches.
-PREPA will use data and insights obtained and lessons learned in procuring VPP resources to (a) set realistic performance requirements (e.g., commercial terms); (b) assess the value that VPPs can provide (e.g., grid services); and (c) gauge and potentially shorten the timeline for deployment and operation of VPPs based on its procurement experience and best practices.
+Lessons learned through the solicitation of VPP resources in the initial RFP Tranche to inform how it pursues1 RFP will be applied to the procurement of VPP resources in subsequent Tranches.
+PREPA will use dataData and insights obtained and lessons learned in procuring VPP resources in the consideration of VPP resource proposals will be used to (a1) set realisticrefine performance requirements (e.g., commercial terms); (b2) more precisely assess the value that VPPs can provide (e.g., grid services); and (e3) gauge and potentially shorten the timeline for deployment and operation of VPPs based on its procurement experience and best practices.